-Because we marched along
+Because we sang our song,

-Singing our happy song,
+Together marched along,

-Bright, joyful, and cheerful
+Together arm in arm.

 I imagine myself flapping my wings, hopping around the stage.
 It is a sweet thought.
 Except that Greta has to leave to make it possible.
 I glance over at her.
 She looks brave and beautiful, like an angel.
-Tomorrow she will board a train with thousands of others to an unknown place in the east.
+Tomorrow she will board a train with thousands of others to an unknown place in the East.

 I remember our train ride from Prague to Terezín.
 Gran and Grandfather had made the journey weeks before, so it was Mama, Lenka, and me.
 There were so many people packed into the car that there was no room to sit down.
 I didn’t like to look in people’s eyes.
 They were wide and frightened.
 Only Mama was calm, as if she knew exactly where we were going and what it would be like.